 Information and Options for Survivors of Sexual Misconduct Abroad

-Northwestern’s Policy on Sexual Misconduct prohibits sexual assault, sexual exploitation, stalking, dating and domestic violence and sexual harassment, whether on-campus or off-campus.
+Northwestern’s Policy on Institutional Equity prohibits sexual assault, sexual exploitation, stalking, dating and domestic violence and sexual harassment, whether on-campus or off-campus.
 Students studying abroad are covered under this policy and the procedures it provides.
 The University has resources and advocacy services available to students abroad.
 As the accessibility of resources and applicable local laws and policies vary abroad, Northwestern will work closely with the student to create a safe environment and prioritize healing.

 Northwestern University is concerned about the safety and well-being of its students and about incidents of sexual misconduct whether on- or off-campus.
 If you experience any type of sexual misconduct, please know that you have options, you have rights, and support is available to you.
 We want you to know that you have options regarding how to respond as well as how to begin the healing process.

 If you are a survivor of sexual misconduct that occurred abroad, what happened to you was not your fault.

 Experiencing as well as processing sexual misconduct is difficult.
 It can be even more confusing and complicated if it occurs in another country or culture.
 Survivors often experience a range of emotions including fear, anxiety and confusion.
 There is no one way to respond.
 Whatever feels like the right response to you is normal.
 Determining what steps to take after a traumatic experience can be difficult, especially when you are far from home.
 The options listed below are just that, options.